chadbyoung/cpp-hello.git.snap/README.md

 Install the snap that is created using the --devmode option.

 ## How to run
-From the command prompt run "hello-world-cpp.run" (minus quotes)
+From the command prompt run "cpp-hello.run" (minus quotes)

+For questions please email <chad_young@dell.com>